somatic-labs/hardhat/README.md

 Pre-baked mainnet configurations are in the configurations folder.
 You need a file named `seedphrase`.
 You may or may not want to set up your own node with a 10 GB mempool that accepts 50,000 transactions.
 You put RPC urls in nodes.toml, and configure the other settings in there.
 Then you just run `hardhat` in the same folder as the nodes.toml file and the `seedphrase` file.

+## You set off my pagerduty

+Possibly.
+But really, I didn't set off your pagerduty.
+Lack of diligence and attending to security reports, over the course of years, set off your pagerduty.
+Individuals should not be able to stop or slow blockchains.

+Tweets should not be able to harm blockchains.

+Strong chain needs strong testing and strong tweet.

+Weak chain die.

 ## Context

 I've known that the spammy attack can be enhanced by maybe 100x.
 This does that, and it also works with https://github.com/notional-labs/rpc-crawler.